camanze/Adidas-Webstore-Shoe-Data-Analysis/README.md

 **OBJECTIVE:**

-To assess the performance of Adidas footwear and optimize resource allocation for maximum profitability, the Adidas Global Sales Director has requested an analysis of stock levels across various shoe categories in the USA, UK, Germany, and Belgium.
-This analysis, based on a 12-day dataset, will provide insights into inventory distribution and sales potential in these key markets.
+To assess the performance of Adidas webstore shoe data and optimize resource allocation for maximum profitability, the Adidas Global Sales Director has requested an analysis of stock levels across various shoe categories in the USA, UK, Germany, and Belgium.
+This report analyzes Adidas' webstore shoe data for the USA, UK, Germany, and Belgium over a 12-day period.
+The objective is to assess stock levels, pricing trends, and inventory distribution to optimize resource allocation and maximize profitability.
+The analysis provides insights into the availability of different shoe categories, pricing variations, and country-specific trends.

 **DATA DESCRIPTION AND COLLECTION:**